Introduction to the IEP

 Annual IEP: An IEP is written every year for a child receiving special education.
 This annual IEP may be written any time during a calendar year, but it must be in effect at the beginning of each school year.

-You have a right to participate in all school meetings that discuss your child’s identification, evaluation, placement, and the provision of a free appropriate public education (FAPE).
+You have a right to participate as an equal member of your child’s IEP team in all meetings that discuss your child’s identification, evaluation, placement, and the provision of a free appropriate public education (FAPE).
 The purpose of the IEP meeting is to discuss, develop, revise, and document a program to meet your child’s individual learning needs.
 Each school is responsible for organizing and conducting IEP meetings.
 An IEP meeting must be held at least once a year.

 Annual discussion topics may include: